 No matter the season, our tadpoles always have their wish lists ready for Santa.
 Rather than the same old requests (endless Minefrog games), this year it's "VACATION TO DISNEYLAND!"
 We can't blame them, and we certainly won't complain.
 Falling right on the heels of Halloween Time, Disneyland Resort transforms from a fall festival to a winter wonderland, seemingly overnight.
 (Really it's over a whirlwind 10 days.)
-We already got a sneak peek at the Holidays at Disneyland 2017 during the first weekend of the official holiday season.
 After reading this post, you might want to put park tickets on your holiday wish list too.

 The Frog Family loves hoppin’ around the many Christmas trees at the Merriest Place on Earth.
 We know the best times to visit Disneyland and beat the crowds without missing any of the fun.
 Holidays at Disneyland 2018 runs Nov.
 9, 2018 through Jan.
 6, 2019, with the festivities at Disney California Adventure extending through Jan.
 8, 2019.

 Most of November and the beginning of December are incredibly quiet in the parks.
-However, higher crowds are expected during the Super Heroes Half Marathon Weekend Nov.
-10-13 and Thanksgiving week.
-Don your holiday spirit early with visits before Thanksgiving week or during the last three days of November through the first two weeks of December for lowest anticipated crowds.
+However, higher crowds are expected during Thanksgiving week.
+Don your holiday spirit early with visits before Thanksgiving week or during the last days of November through the first two weeks of December for lowest anticipated crowds.
 Expect Fridays and weekends to be busier than Monday through Thursday.
-The Candlelight Ceremony and Processional, a musical retelling of the story of Christmas, will be held twice nightly Dec.
-2 and 3.
+The Candlelight Ceremony and Processional, a musical retelling of the story of Christmas, is likely to be held twice nightly Dec.
+1 and 2.
 This can put parades and other events on a special schedule, so plan accordingly!

 You’ll find holiday decorations all around the Disneyland Resort.
-They started going up Nov.
-1 and were in place before Nov.
-10. We even heard Christmas carols playing on Main Street several days before the official start of the season!
+They start going up around Nov.
+1 and are in place around Nov.
+10. In the past, we've even heard Christmas carols playing on Main Street several days before the official start of the season!
 The characters are all dressed up in their holiday attire for special seasonal photo opportunities.
 Holiday music will entertain you, and certain attractions will be especially festive or even covered in snow!
 Foodies love that special holiday treats are available during the holidays — we certainly can’t resist!
 Holiday time also brings seasonally-themed items into the stores, making shopping merrier.
 Perhaps ‘tis the season to get some holiday shopping done!

 One of our favorite parts of the Holidays at Disneyland are the special holiday attraction experiences.
 Certain rides receive a festive makeover to really get your Frog Family into the spirit of the season.